Bayesian distributionally robust variational inequalities: regularization and quantification: Model setup and background

-Theorem~\ref{thm-new} shows that, via Bernstein-von Mises theorem \cite{van2000asymptotic} with Bonferroni simultaneous marginal correction, the infinite-dimensional distributional ambiguity set over distributions can be reduced to a finite-dimensional ambiguity set $\hat{\Theta}_N=\mathbb{B}(\hat\theta_N, \hat{r}_N)\cap\Theta$ with a posterior coverage guarantee.
+Theorem~\ref{thm-new} shows that, under the parametric mixture model and the Bernstein--von Mises theorem \cite{van2000asymptotic} with Bonferroni correction, the infinite-dimensional distributional ambiguity set over distributions {can be represented by a finite-dimensional ambiguity set $\hat{\Theta}_N=\mathbb{B}(\hat\theta_N, \hat{r}_N)\cap\Theta$ over mixture weights} with a posterior coverage guarantee.